spryker/spryker-docs/docs/scos/dev/guidelines/coding-guidelines/code-style-guide.md

     link: docs/scos/dev/guidelines/coding-guidelines/secure-coding-practices.html
 ---

-We at Spryker follow the [PSR-2 standards](http://www.php-fig.org/psr/psr-2/) as the coding style guide.
+We at Spryker follow the PSR-2 standards<!-- ](http://www.php-fig.org/psr/psr-2/) check if it works before restoring --> as the coding style guide.
 To achieve a styled codebase, we integrated the well known [PHP-CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) and [PHPCodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).

 ## Code Sniffer and Fixer